-Area 1: Goal J Kentucky Analysis
+Area 1: Goal J Maine Analysis

-Kentucky does not monitor the number of credit hours that preparation programs require to ensure efficient delivery of content to teacher candidates.
-The state relies on a standards-based approach to coursework specifications, which requires that programs commit only to teaching state standards in return for approval.
+Maine does not monitor the number of credit hours that preparation programs require to ensure efficient delivery of content to teacher candidates.
+The state's only mandate is for an approved course titled "Teaching Exceptional Students in the Regular Classroom."
+Instead, Maine relies on a standards-based approach to coursework specifications, which requires that programs commit only to teaching state standards in return for approval.

-Regrettably, some of Kentucky's teacher preparation programs are indeed requiring excessive amounts of coursework.
-For example, elementary teacher candidates at Morehead State University must complete 66 credit hours in education and related professional coursework.
-In addition, special education teacher candidates at Western Kentucky University are required to complete 61 professional credit hours.
+Regrettably, some of Maine's teacher preparation programs are indeed requiring excessive amounts of coursework.
+For example, elementary teacher candidates at the University of New England must complete 60-61 credit hours in education and related professional coursework.